0nyxxxx/govtech-ptp/README.md

 ## MySQL
-- SQL Script - `ptp-schema.sql`
+- SQL Script - `Dump20231002.sql`
-- In MySQL Workbench click on File and Open SQL Script and open `ptp-schema.sql` then click on the lightning symbol
+- In MySQL Workbench click on File and Open SQL Script and open `Dump20231002.sql` then click on the lightning symbol

 ![image](https://github.com/0nyxxxx/govtech-ptp/assets/146475981/87d8a78b-a437-4ecc-872b-dd4934f9637e)